franvr13/Projects/README.md

 If you are interested in contributing in any way to any of the projects, feel free to make a fork of the repository and send a pull request or contact me through my social networks like:
 - LinkedIn : https://www.linkedin.com/in/franciscovillalbaroldán/

+**License**
+The projects in this repository are distributed under the MIT License.

+If you have any questions or need more information about any of my projects, feel free to contact me through my GitHub profile.